OpenAMP/openamp-docs/openamp/overview.rst

 A master will control one or more slaves each on a remote processor (star), and any remote processor could also act as a master to control another slave on a different remote processor (chain).

-To exemplify the following sections use diagrams detailing a star topology with a single Linux master and dual slaves, with one remote running an RTOS and the other a bare metal image.
+To exemplify, the following sections use diagrams detailing a star topology with a single Linux master and dual slaves, with one remote running an RTOS and the other a bare metal image.

 .. raw:: html
     :file: ../images/fundamentals/master-2-slave.svg